simionAndrei/SBD_AWS-assignment/README.md

 This script has preloaded the Amazon on-demand prices and after taking into account the previously mention criteria (minimum core requirements, minimum memory requirements) it calculates the cost per N-CPU group (amount of optimal executors that fit inside a node) and sorts them in ascending order.
 We calculated the results for the 5 and 7 groups.
-On both, the `c4.8xlarge` registered only at position 11.
-Here are the tops 11:
+On both, the `c4.8xlarge` is registered only at position 11.
+Here are the top-11 for 5 and 7 groups:

 | Group 5      | Group 7      |
 |--------------|--------------|